chanchal-soni98/product-dashboard/README.md

 # 🛍️ Product Dashboard

 A responsive, accessible, and modern product dashboard built using **React**, **Redux Toolkit**, and **Tailwind CSS**.
-This application demonstrates key frontend skills like state management, asynchronous API handling, filtering, sorting, and testing.
+This application demonstrates key frontend skills like state management, asynchronous API handling, filtering and sorting.

 ---